maxamillion/fedora-openshift-guide/README.rst

 optional or advanced topics about OpenShift's capabilities and the methods to deploy them.

+Also below you will find a section on running your OpenShift Origin cluster as an OpenShift Build Service (OSBS) instance.

 OpenShift v3 Bring Your Own Fedora Hosts
 ===========================================